Meet and Eat

-The Mothers’ Union is the largest Christian Charity in the world and has 4 million members in 80 countries.
-It is also an accredited voice at the United Nations Commission for the Status of Women.
+The Mothers’ Union is the largest Christian Charity in the world and has an accredited voice at the United Nations Commission for the Status of Women.

-The goal of the MU is to be specifically committed to strengthening and preserving family life and marriage, by our Christian faith and through practical action.
+MU is to be specifically committed to strengthening and preserving family life and marriage by our Christian faith and through practical action.
 We serve in prisons, in contact centres, literacy schemes and in many other vital ways.
+If you see a need of families in this area please contact us

 Mothers’ Union Prayer